Dating: Online dating

 Online dating refers to the use of internet-based platforms, applications, or social media to initiate and develop romantic or sexual relationships between individuals who have not previously met in person.
 It enables individuals to connect outside of their immediate social networks through digital profiles, algorithms, or shared interests, making it one of the most significant transformations in modern courtship.

-Contemporary online dating began in the mid-1990s with the rise of commercial websites such as Match.com, followed by mobile applications in the 2010s like Tinder, Bumble, and Hinge.
-In a way, dating sites modernised the personals section of newspapers as a way to find prospective partners and about 30% of Americans report using a dating site.
+Contemporary online dating began in the mid-1990s with online dating websites, followed by mobile apps in the 2010s.
+These modernised the personals section of newspapers as a way to find prospective partners and about 30% of Americans report using a dating site.
 These technologies introduced geolocation-based matching, algorithmic recommendations, and swipe interfaces that normalised digital romantic interaction across many cultures, dramatically expanding the user base.
 Over time, the stigma once associated with finding partners online faded as digital matchmaking became mainstream and seamlessly integrated into everyday dating culture.

 In addition to dating apps, many people now form romantic connections through social media platforms such as Instagram, X, and Facebook.
 These interactions often emerge through "mutuals" (friends or acquaintances followed by both parties) where liking, commenting, or replying to stories functions as a low-risk form of flirtation and vetting.
 This pattern reflects what have been described as ambient intimacy: a mode of online intimacy that develops gradually through sustained visibility, shared digital environments and micro connections rather than explicit matching algorithms.

 Some studies suggest that online dating facilitates the process for those with social anxiety.
 Studies also suggest that online environment is conducive to impression management, such as selectively presenting personal details or photos, however many still pursue genuine emotional connection and trust through these online interactions.

 During the COVID-19 pandemic, dating apps adapted by integrating in-app video and voice features to support real-time interactions and maintain intimacy at a distance.
 This development, often referred to as virtual dating, shifted early romantic encounters from public spaces to private homes and blended online interaction with synchronous communication via Zoom, WhatsApp, FaceTime, Google Hangouts.
 Researchers suggest that these practices are likely to persist beyond the pandemic, reflecting broader trends in how technology mediates intimacy.